 Sometimes developers strike (figurative) gold.
 They send an app submission just when you're thinking that you need to find an app that does the exact same thing, and it's Presidents Day so your plate is otherwise empty and you can try it out.
 Such is the case with Chrono List.
 But let's back up.

 For a few days now, I have been thinking how silly it is that I have to keep staring at my treadmill's timer to figure out when to switch speeds during my runs.
 See, some days I go for a gradual speed increase over 5' intervals, and other days I do a HIIT of 1' intense runs and 2' walks.
-I can't exactly lose [my]self in the music, or have myself a good time if my eyes are rooted to the clock the entire run.
-Read More
+I Read More

 Somewhere within the depths of the internet are entire subcultures of people who do things.
 Among those people are ones who like to work out – you know, it's their thing.
 Their schtick, even.
 Some of these guys actually happen to cross over into geekdom at one point or another.
 Crazy, I know.
 Somewhere along the lines, these fitness-nut/geek hybrids got together and created a game.
 And a social network.
 And a way to track fitness.
 Then they put them all together and called it Fitocracy.